klausweiss/dotfiles/nvim/pack/default/start/hop/README.md

 - [x] Go to any line.
 - [x] Visual extend mode, which allows you to extend a visual selection by hopping elsewhere in the document.
 - [x] Use it with commands like `d`, `c`, `y` to delete/change/yank up to your new cursor position.
+- [x] Support a wide variety of user configuration options, among the possibility to alter the behavior of commands to hint only before or after the cursor, for the current line, change the dictionary keys to use for the labels, jump on sole occurrence, etc.
+- [x] Extensible: provide your own jump targets and create Hop extensions!

 ## Word mode (`:HopWord`)